Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 Thus, the modal system respects Gödel’s insight by embedding the boundary between derivable and underivable truths as a metaphysical distinction: necessary truths terminate regress; contingent ones depend upon them.

-This logic supports the proof’s foundational claim: the necessity of $\Omega$ is both metaphysical and structurally enforced..
+This logic supports the proof’s foundational claim: the necessity of Ω is both metaphysical and structurally enforced..

 ---
 ## Appendix C: Consciousness, Logic, and Anti-Material Grounding Theorems